JONATHAN (JOFF) SILBERG, PhD

 This REU was awarded to Rice by the NSF Directorate for Biological Sciences.
 The goal of this program is to provide students first-hand experience with cutting-edge interdisciplinary research that is needed to predict biological functions sufficiently to reprogram cells to avoid diseases or to perform new tasks.

-For details regarding the 2016 interns and their research, please see 2017 BioNetworks Research and the 2017 Summer Poster Symposium Gallery.
-The 2017 Undergraduate Summer Internship Gallery contains photos of this program, as well as other IBB summer undergraduate programs, can be found in the links below.
+For details regarding the 2017 summer interns and their lab research, please see 2017 BioNetworks Research and the 2017 Summer Poster Symposium Gallery.
+The 2017 Undergraduate Summer Internship Gallery contains additional photos of this program, as well as other IBB summer undergraduate programs, can be found in the links below.